OpenArchitectAI/open-architect/README.md

 ### How to connect to Github

-1. Be part of the org of your repo, or the owner of the repo.
-2. Go to https://github.com/settings/tokens?type=beta and create a personnal access token for the repo
-3. Run `oa setup github` to provide the path to your repo (in the format *owner/repo_name*) and the access token, or put them in `.env`

-## How to run

-Run your fleet with:
-- `oa start intern` to spawn a developer that will process tickets and open PRs with code.
-- `oa start reviewer` to spawn a reviewer that will review PRs and ask for changes.
-- `oa start architect` to spawn an architect running in a chatbot that will create code tickets with you.

-## Connecting to the GH Client

 1. Be part of the org of your repo
 2. Go to https://github.com/settings/tokens?type=beta and create a personnal access token for the repo
 3. Run the init_connections.py script and provide the URL to your repo and the access token

-## Connecting to the Trello Client
+### Hot to connect to Trello

 1. Connect to https://trello.com/ and log in.
 Navigate to your target Board.
 Save the Board ID.
 2. Create a PowerUp for your Workspace at https://trello.com/power-ups/admin (you don't need the Iframe connector URL).
 Save your API Key and Secret
 3. Run the init_connections.py script and provide the needed secrets

+## How to run

+Run your fleet with:
+- `./oa start intern` to spawn a developer that will process tickets and open PRs with code.
+- `./oa start reviewer` to spawn a reviewer that will review PRs and ask for changes.
+- `./oa start architect` (*coming very soon*) to spawn an architect running in a chatbot that will create code tickets with you.

+You can also start multiple ones with `./oa start agent1 agent2`

 ## Contributing